CI-CSE/maple-recursive-eiffel/README.md

 This repository contains examples from <https://github.com/maple-repair/recursive-benchmark>
 translated into Eiffel and fully verified with AutoProof.

-The examples were originally introduced by Thanh-Toan Nguyen et al. in "Automatic program repair using formal verification and expression templates" *Verification, Model Checking, and Abstract Interpretation:
+The examples were originally introduced by Thanh-Toan Nguyen, Quang-Trung Ta and Wei-Ngan Chin in
+"Automatic program repair using formal verification and expression templates" *Verification, Model Checking, and Abstract Interpretation:
 20th International Conference, VMCAI 2019*.

+This translation first appeared the paper by
+Li Huang, Bertrand Meyer, Ilgiz Mustafin and Manuel Oriol "Execution-free program repair" *Foundations of Software Engineering, FSE 2024*.

 ## Citing
 Please use the data from CITATION.cff file for citing this dataset.